donChelsea/Mobile-Bowling-Challenge/README.md

 1) Your code compiles
 2) Your score calculation is able to handle a variety of games
 3) Your code has 80% test coverage

+UPDATE:
+For this project, I chose to focus on architecture.
+I believe I went for this to show how I am passionate about clean code, using comments to make the business logic easy to read through and understand, and also making sure that it is a robust app, taking into account the constraints given.
+My goal wass to demonstrate maintainability, scalability, and testability of the codebase.

+In the UI, I chose to demonstrate the fluidity and responsiveness of the components, and also ease of use.